geerlingguy/raspberry-pi-dramble/README.md

 See the [Pi Dramble Benchmarks](http://www.pidramble.com/wiki/benchmarks) section of the Wiki for current benchmarks and statistics.

+## Local testing

+A Vagrantfile is also included for local testing and debugging of the Kubernetes cluster and manifests using [Vagrant](https://www.vagrantup.com).
+See the [Vagrant README](testing/vagrant/README.md) for more details.

 ## Drupal on a Single Pi - Drupal Pi

 If you have only a single Raspberry Pi, you can use the [Drupal Pi](https://github.com/geerlingguy/drupal-pi) project to quickly get Drupal running on the single Pi.